seanox/aspect-js/manual/en/test.md

 document.queryElement("#button").trigger("click", true);
 ```

-Method call with option bubbles and cancel.
+Method call with options bubbles and cancel.
 This determines whether the event
 can be canceled.

 Default: true